[gravityform id="8" ajax="true"]

 The following process outlines the steps to create PRCs, which can be completed concurrently with creating STCs on a single site.
 Both STCs and PRCs can be claimed concurrently when you’re installing a solar and battery system if your ACP is accredited under both programs, such as Ecovantage.

-1. Quote the customer and detail the PRC rebate that they will receive
+1. Quote the customer and detail the PRC incentive that they will receive

 2. Collect a series of photo evidence both before and after the installation